diningeachox/Toronto-Housing-Prediction/README.md

 | Population Density | Real-valued  |
 | Nearest Station | Real-valued |

+These variables were selected with certain domain knowledge in mind, such as:
+* The floor of the unit affecting the price
+* The location of the unit affecting the price
+* Units with balconies are worth more than units without
+* High income areas have higher real estate prices

 ## Methods used to improve predictions
 * Scaling all real-valued variables to [0, 1]